samsquire/additive-guis/README.md

 # additive-guis

-This repository renders [Twitter bootstrap grid layouts](https://getbootstrap.com/docs/4.0/layout/grid/) as a [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) using [ORTools](https://developers.google.com/optimization) in Python.
-This is a prototype.
-There is also a live Javascript demo in `layout/layouter2.html`.
+This repository renders [Twitter bootstrap grid layouts](https://getbootstrap.com/docs/4.0/layout/grid/) as a [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) This is a prototype.
+There is a live Javascript demo in `layout/layouter2.html`.
 They are both still in development.
 This project should probably be called commutative GUIs as the goal is for the ordering of rule statements not to matter.